Security Architecture (SecA)

 Why does this nuance matter?

-This matters because you can have a great security management process, but still bad security (control over the access and usage of your system).
+This matters because you can have a great security management process but still bad security (control over the access and usage of your system).

 Security Architecture Atlas

-Most companies worldwide never have heard of security architecture let alone document or visualize their security architecture.
+Most companies worldwide have never heard of security architecture, let alone document or visualize their security architecture.

-Dragon1 as an open EA method promotes daily updates and uses a security architecture atlas, meaning a coherent set of visualizations and views of security architecture for key stakeholders in your company.
+Dragon1, as an open EA method, promotes daily updates and uses a security architecture atlas, meaning a coherent set of visualizations and views of security architecture for key stakeholders in your company.

 Security Architecture Frameworks